daaronr/Beem101_focus-Notes-MSc-BEEM101-comments/From_syllabus_Articles_media_and__.md

     - T1:06

 - Supplementary reading:
-    - Ledyard, J.O., 1993.
-Public Goods: A Survey of Experimental Research, Division of the Humanities and Social Sciences, California Institute of Technology. l
+    – Ledyard, J.O., 1993.
+Public Goods: A Survey of Experimental Research, Division of the Humanities and Social Sciences, California Institute of Technology.
-    - Chaudhuri, 2009.
-Sustaining cooperation in laboratory public goods experiments: a selective survey of the literature \cite{Chaudhuri_2010}
+    – Chaudhuri, 2009.
+Sustaining cooperation in laboratory public goods experiments: a selective survey of the literature – Vesterlund, Lise.
+“Voluntary giving to public goods: moving beyond the linear VCM.”
+Handbook of Experimental Economics 2 (2012).
+    – Vesterlund, Lise.
+“Using Experimental Methods to Understand Why and How We Give to Charity.”
+The Handbook of Experimental Economics (2013).
     - Varian, Hal R. "Buying, sharing and renting information goods."
 The Journal of Industrial Economics 48.4 (2000): 473-488. \cite{Varian_2003}
-    - Vesterlund, Lise.
-"Voluntary giving to public goods: moving beyond the linear VCM."
-Handbook of Experimental Economics 2 (2012).
-    - Vesterlund, Lise.
-"Using Experimental Methods to Understand Why and How We Give to Charity."
-The Handbook of Experimental Economics (2013).

 - **Monopolies, pricing and price discrimination** (single firm with market power; leads to another market failure) [9]